microsoft/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 Occasionally deployments of ArcBox may fail at various stages.
 Common reasons for failed deployments include:

-* Invalid service principal id or service principal secret provided in azuredeploy.parameters.json.
+* Invalid service principal id or service principal secret provided in _azuredeploy.parameters.json_ file.
 * Not enough vCPU quota available in your target Azure region - check vCPU quota and ensure you have at least 52 available.
 * Target Azure region does not support all required Azure services - ensure you are running ArcBox in one of the supported regions listed in the above section "ArcBox Azure Region Compatibility".